Overview

 Create a new credential by clicking anywhere on the storyboard to bring up the story menu on the right pane.
 Find the “Credentials” section.

-Note that your story is alerting you that you have a missing credential.
-Hover over “bootcamp_api” and click the kebab menu that appears to the right.
+Note that your story will alert you of a missing credential.
+Hover over bootcamp_api

-Click “+ Create New” and in the modal that pops up, select “Text”.
+Click “+ Create New” at the bottom of the modal that pops up, and then select “Text”.

 Leave the name as “bootcamp_api” and for the value, type “secret_api_key”.